 How to Fail at Almost Everything and Still Win Big, by Scott Adams

 Scott is the creator of Dilbert.
-So you’re wondering: what does he know about success and entrepreneurship?!
+So, you might be wondering what does he know about success and entrepreneurship?!
 Trust me.
 Pick up the book and you’ll be amazed.
 Scott’s no-nonsense style makes reading this book a breeze and he shares some amazing (and not so popular) entrepreneurial lessons.
 Scott shares some of his productivity secrets and habits.
 His style is to the point.
-He made me appreciate the true talent of cartoonists: distilling complex messages into few words, without losing meaning.
+He made me appreciate the true talent of cartoonists - distilling complex messages into few words, without losing meaning.
 Very powerful AND funny.

 Big Data, by Bernard Marr